Aerial view showing Green Island coral cay and Fitzroy Island mountainous rainforest coastline — both accessible from Cairns by ferry

 What to Bring

-Swimwear, towel, reef-safe sunscreen (mineral-based — protect the coral), hat, sunglasses, and a reusable water bottle.
-For Fitzroy, closed-toe shoes or sturdy sandals if you plan to hike — the Summit Track is steep.
-Both islands have limited shade on the beaches, so sun protection is essential.
+Swimwear, towel, reef-safe sunscreen (mineral-based — protect the coral), hat, sunglasses and a reusable water bottle.
+For Fitzroy, bring closed-toe shoes or sturdy sandals if you plan to hike — the Summit Track is steep and the coral-stone beach is sharp underfoot.
+Both islands have limited shade on beaches, so sun protection is essential.
 Bring cash or card for food and activities.
-If visiting during stinger season (November–May), stinger suits are typically provided by tour operators or available on the island.
+During stinger season (November–May), stinger suits are provided by tour operators or available to hire on the island.

 Snorkel Gear

-Most Green Island packages include snorkel gear as part of the ferry deal.
-On Fitzroy, it depends on the package — some include gear, others charge for hire on the island.
-If you have your own mask and snorkel, bring them — you'll get a better fit and avoid any hire queues.
+Most Green Island packages include snorkel gear.
+On Fitzroy, it depends on the package — some include gear, others charge hire at the beach hut.
+If you have your own mask and snorkel, bring them for a better fit and no hire queues.

 Food & Drink

-Green Island has more food options (sit-down restaurant, cafe, bar).
-Fitzroy has Foxy's Bar and the General Store, but choices are more limited and slightly more expensive than on the mainland.
-Both islands allow you to bring your own food and drinks — packing a picnic and an esky is a smart, budget-friendly option, especially for Fitzroy.
+Green Island has more dining options — restaurant, café and bar.
+Fitzroy has Foxy's Bar and the General Store but choices are more limited.
+Both islands allow you to bring your own food and drinks — packing a picnic is a smart, budget-friendly option especially for Fitzroy where restaurant capacity is limited at peak times.

 Combining with the Outer Reef

-Both islands can be combined with an outer reef trip in a single day.
-Great Adventures offers a Green Island + Outer Reef combo (2 hours on the island, then 3 hours at a pontoon on the outer reef).
+Both islands can be combined with an outer reef experience in a single day.
+Great Adventures offers a Green Island + Outer Reef Pontoon combo.
 Sunlover offers a Fitzroy Island + Moore Reef Pontoon combo.
-These are long days but give you the island experience plus the deeper, more diverse outer reef in one outing.
+These are long days but give you the island beach experience plus the deeper, more diverse outer reef in one outing.

-Island vs outer reef: An island day trip and an outer reef boat trip are different experiences.
-Islands give you a beach base, walking, and the option to snorkel at your own pace from the shore.
-Outer reef trips (to sites like Flynn Reef, Milln Reef, or Moore Reef) typically offer better coral diversity and visibility because they're further offshore.
-Ideally, do one of each during your Cairns visit — see our Great Barrier Reef Travel Packages guide for more on outer reef options.
+Island vs outer reef — the difference: An island day trip and an outer reef boat trip are different experiences.
+Islands give you a beach base, rainforest walking and shore snorkelling at your own pace.
+Outer reef trips (to sites like Flynn Reef, Milln Reef or Moore Reef) typically offer better coral diversity and visibility as they're further offshore.
+Ideally, do one of each during your Cairns visit — see our Great Barrier Reef Travel Packages guide for outer reef options.

 Frequently Asked Questions

 Fitzroy Island generally has a better reputation for reef quality — visitors report more live coral and more frequent sea turtle sightings, particularly around Nudey Beach and Shark Fin Bay.
-Green Island's best snorkelling is near the jetty, where you can see coral gardens, reef fish, and often turtles.
-Both are inner-reef sites, so for the most spectacular coral diversity, an outer reef day trip is the way to go.
+Green Island's best snorkelling is near the jetty — coral gardens, reef fish and often turtles.
+Both are inner-reef sites; for the most spectacular coral diversity, an outer reef day trip is the best option.

-Which island is better for families with young kids?
+Which island is better for families with young children?

 Green Island.
-The flat terrain is pram-friendly, the beaches are sandy with gentle, shallow entries, the resort pool is available to day visitors, and there are plenty of dry activities (glass-bottom boat, semi-sub, Marineland) for children who aren't confident swimmers.
-Fitzroy's hilly terrain and coral-stone beaches are less suited to very young children, though older kids who enjoy hiking and snorkelling will love it.
+The flat terrain is pram-friendly, the beaches are sandy with gentle shallow entries, the resort pool is available to day visitors, and there are dry activities including glass-bottom boat, semi-sub and Marineland for children who aren't confident swimmers.
+Fitzroy's hilly terrain and coral-stone main beach are less suited to very young children, though older kids who enjoy hiking and snorkelling will love it.

-Ferry transfers to both islands cost roughly the same — around $80–130 per adult for a return transfer depending on the operator and inclusions (snorkel gear, glass-bottom boat, lunch).
-Packages that include activities are typically $120–180 per adult.
-Children's fares are usually around half the adult price.
-Optional extras (diving, helicopter flights, Seawalker) are additional.
+Ferry transfers to both islands cost roughly $80–130 per adult return depending on operator and inclusions.
+Packages including activities (snorkel gear, glass-bottom boat) typically run $120–180 per adult.
+Children's fares are usually around half price.
+Optional extras — diving, helicopter flights, Seawalker, parasailing — are additional.
 Check current prices with operators as they vary seasonally.

-Green Island is well set up for half days — multiple departure and return times allow you to spend as little as 2–3 hours on the island.
-Fitzroy has fewer ferry times, so a full day is more practical, but it's possible with certain departure combinations.
-If you only have half a day, Green Island is the easier choice.
+Green Island is well set up for half days — multiple departure and return times allow trips of 2–3 hours on the island.
+Fitzroy has fewer ferry services so a full day is more practical.
+If you only have half a day, Green Island is the easier option.

 Yes.
-Green Island Resort is a luxury property with 46 suites — intimate and peaceful once the day-trippers leave, though it's at the higher end of the price range.
-Fitzroy Island Resort offers a wider range of room types at more varied price points, plus there's a council-managed campground near the beach.
-An overnight stay on either island gives you sunset, sunrise, and the island largely to yourself outside of ferry hours.
+Green Island Resort offers 46 luxury suites — intimate and peaceful once the day-trippers leave.
+Fitzroy Island Resort has a wider range of room types plus a council-managed campground near the beach.
+An overnight stay on either island gives you sunrise and sunset on the reef, and the islands largely to yourself outside of ferry hours.

 Which island is less crowded?

-During peak season (June–October) and school holidays, booking at least a few days ahead is recommended for both islands.
-During the wet season and shoulder months, walk-up availability is more common, but advance booking ensures your preferred departure time.
-Outer reef combo tours and activity packages tend to sell out faster than basic ferry transfers.
+During peak season (June–October) and Australian school holidays, booking a few days ahead is recommended for both islands.
+Activity packages and outer reef combo tours sell out faster than basic ferry transfers.
+Off-peak, walk-up availability is more common, but advance booking ensures your preferred departure time.

 Ready to Visit the Islands?

-Whether you choose Green Island, Fitzroy Island, or both — we can help you find the right package and fit it into your Cairns itinerary.
+Whether you choose Green Island, Fitzroy Island or both — we can help find the right package and fit it into your Cairns itinerary.

 Related Cairns Guides